 - Under Handoff Design for Production, double-click Export Bitstream.
 The Export Bitstream dialog box opens.
-The dialog box options depend on your Custom Security settings and Permanent Locks for Production settings: - Export Bitstream tool when the device is configured with Bitstream Encryption with Default key option in the Configure Security tool - Export Bitstream tool when the device is configured with Custom Security options in the Configure Security tool - Export Bitstream tool when the device is configured with Permanent Locks for Production tool - 2.
+The dialog box options depend on your Custom Security settings and Permanent Locks for Production settings: - Export Bitstream tool configured with Bitstream Encryption with Default key option in Configure Security tool - Export Bitstream tool configured with Custom Security options in Configure Security tool - Export Bitstream tool configured with Permanent Locks for Production tool - 2.
 Choose your options, such as DAT file if you wish to include support for Embedded ISP, or SPI file if you need support for IAP. - 3.
-Choose the Zeroization Action that you want to use to reprogram the device.
+Choose the Zeroization Action that you want to use to re-program the device.
 Note: Zeroization Action is not supported for XT and ES devices. - 4.
-Select to inloude the bitstream components, Bypass Back Level protection option for Recovery/Golden Bitstream and Export Pass Keys in Plaintext. - 5.
+Select the bitstream components and Bypass Back Level protection option for Recovery/Golden Bitstream that you want to program. - 5.
 Enter your Bitstream file name and click OK to export the selected bitstream files.